Jaycee90/NightLife/README.md

 # VibeTrack
-> A nightclub tracker mobile app that aims to provide an enhanced experience for customers, helping them discover nearby clubs that cater to their preferences and interests.
+> A nightclub tracker web app that aims to provide an enhanced experience for customers, helping them discover nearby clubs that cater to their preferences and interests.
  <!-- > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

+**Update**: As of September 28, 2023, we decided to change our project from a mobile app to a web-based app.
+This is because there has been some issues when it comes to configuring/compiling/deploying the starter app.
+We also take account of the factor that having a web-based app for our project would be more beneficial to our future resume as it is easier for employer or anyone to see it on public domain.

 ## Table of Contents
 * [General Info](#general-information)